panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 console.log('Neo, be aware of %o', myObject);
 ```

-Looking now at the console, the `myObject` array wasn't converted into a string representation, but rather is kept interactive.
+Looking at the console, the `myObject` array wasn't converted into a string, but rather is kept interactive.

 ![Console appropriate formatting](./images/console-formatting.png)

 ## 5. Logging big objects in Node console

-The logs in Node are normally output as plain text.

-But there is a small issue: `console.log()` in Node doesn't display objects with a deep level of nesting.
-The deep objects after level 3 are shown as `[Object]`.
+The logs in Node are output as plain text.
+However, `console.log()` in Node doesn't display objects with a deep level of nesting.
+Objects at level 3 are shown as `[Object]`.

 For example, let's log the following object: